HajerZam/Recreate_landing_page_for_Notion/README.md

 ## 📄 License

 This project is for educational purposes and **not affiliated with Notion**.
-You are free to use and modify it for personal or portfolio projects.
+You are free to use and modify it for personal and portfolio projects.